Selecting Fall Courses

 Below are some steps to make sure you take classes in the fall that will transfer to USC when you join us in the spring.
 The white boxes will provide some helpful tips on finding USC-equivalent courses at your specific institution.
-If you would like to view a sample course plan for your major, visit the Viterbi Undergraduate Handbook.
-Sample course plans start on page 28.
+If you would like to view a sample course plan for your major, click on your department below.

-STEP 1: Sign Up for Math & Science Classes
+STEP 1: Sign Up for Math & Science/Programming Classes

-The most important classes to enroll in this fall are math and science.
-The information below will help you determine which math and science classes you should register for this fall.
+The most important classes to enroll in this fall are math and science/programming.
+The information below will help you determine which math and science/programming classes you should register for this fall.
+Make sure to visit our Articulation Agreements and Articulation Histories to find the equivalents to USC courses.
+Instructions on how to use the articulation histories/agreements can be found here.

 Take the equivalent to the USC Course of MATH 125, 126, or 226* (Calculus I, II, or III).

-Take the equivalent to the USC Course of CHEM 105a (General Chem.
-I).
+- All other majors, take the equivalent of the USC Course CHEM 105a (General Chem I).

 Note: AP Chemistry with a score of 4 or 5 satisfies the CHEM 105a course.